ThatBlokeCalledJay/auto-app-version/README.md

 `<Version>1.$.$</Version>` = `1.0.0`, `1.1.0`, `1.2.0`, `1.3.0`
 `<Version>$.$.$</Version>` = `0.0.0`, `1.0.0`, `2.0.0`, `3.0.0`

-Notice how a second or third masked values are always 0, this is because a higher priority segment value has been increased, AutoAppVersion will always set lower priority, masked segments to 0 if it detects a higher priority segment's value has increased.
+Notice how second or third masked values are always 0, this is because a higher priority segment value has been increased, AutoAppVersion will always set lower priority, masked segments to 0 if it detects a higher priority segment's value has increased.

 ## WIP Notes
 Your csproj file may have multiple `<PropertyGroup>` elements.
 This isn't a problem, however AutoAppVersion will only check the first instance of a `<PropertyGroup>` element for the version element.
-Long story short, put your package info `<PropertyGroup>` element with the varsion element before any others.
+Long story short, put your package info `<PropertyGroup>` element with the version element before any others.